Package 'midfieldr'

 Description

 Transform a data frame such that two independent categorical variables are factors with levels ordered for display in a multiway dot plot.
-Multiway data comprise a single quantitative value (or response) for every combination of levels of two categorical variables.
-The ordering of the rows and panels is crucial to the perception of effects (Cleveland, 1993).

 Usage